skip to content

 Article

-In the final part of our four-part series, we explore the most recent updates and announcements concerning the excessive interest and financing expense limitation (EIFEL) rules.
+In the final part of our four-part series, we explore recent updates and announcements concerning the excessive interest and financing expense limitation (EIFEL) rules.
 Despite numerous lobbying efforts during the proposal stage, an industry exception was originally only granted for certain public-private partnership infrastructure projects.
-However, the 2024 federal budget has introduced the possibility of introducing another industry exception for purpose-build rental housing, which we will cover in more detail below.
+The 2024 federal budget proposed two new industry-specific exceptions under the EIFEL rules—one for purpose-built rental housing and another for regulated energy utility businesses.
+However, these proposals were put on hold when Parliament was prorogued.
+We'll explore these in more detail below.

 Navigating the evolution of EIFEL rules: Part I